mcaliman/mcaliman.github.io/_posts/en/R/2016-02-10-r-lang-date-and-time.md

 ```

-also keeps track of leap years, daylight saving time and time zones.
+R also keeps track of leap years, daylight saving time and time zones.

 ```r
 > x <- as.Date("2012-03-01")